TTC Green Initiatives

 Fun fact!
 One bus at full capacity takes the place of 70 single occupancy cars.
 The clean-diesel bus produces less than 1/10 the emissions per passenger than a personal vehicle.

-While the eBuses should be capable of 200km or more on one charge, they will be deployed initially on routes that are 75km or less.
+While the eBuses should be capable of 200km or more on one charge, they are currently being deployed on routes that are 75km or less.
 With time and confidence, they will be deployed on longer and longer routes.
 The TTC has purchased 60 all-electric buses from three manufacturers: 25 from Proterra Inc., 25 from New Flyer Industries Inc. and 10 from BYD Canada Co.
-Ltd. On Monday, June 3 the first New Flyer eBus went into service on the 35 Jane route.
-On Saturday, October 26 the first Proterra eBus will service the 6 Bay route.
+Ltd. On Monday, June 3, 2019 the first New Flyer eBus went into service on the 35 Jane route.
+On Saturday, October 26, 2019 the first Proterra eBus went into service the 6 Bay route.
 On Tuesday, September 8, 2020 the BYD Canada Co.
 LTD. eBus went into service the 116 Morningside route.

 Fun fact!
 During long-term hydro power outages, or in the event of an emergency, there is potential for these buses to serve as mobile power plants.
 A bus with a 440,000-watt battery on board can be plugged into a building, such as an emergency response center or hospital, to provide electricity.